 It is these magical moments that attract fans by the thousands to football games all over the world, and also contribute to betting interest in the game’s outcomes.
-Here we’ve compiled a list of the most iconic football moves in the history of the sport, along with a step-by-step guide on how to perform of these moves.
+We’ve compiled a list of the most iconic football moves in the history of the sport, along with a step-by-step guide on how to perform these unbelievable soccer moves.

 The Cryuff turn is an excellent soccer move when you are dribbling forward with a fair bit of pace, and have a defender sprinting alongside you to take the ball from you.
 To execute the Cryuff Turn, place one foot on the ball and gently drag it back behind your standing foot, and there after swivel quickly and proceed to accelerate away behind the defender.